duckdb/duckdb-web/docs/sql/query_syntax/with.md

 railroad: query_syntax/with.js
 ---

 The `WITH` clause allows you to specify common table expressions (CTEs).
 Regular (non-recursive) common-table-expressions are essentially views that are limited in scope to a particular query.
 CTEs can reference each-other and can be nested.
 [Recursive CTEs](#recursive-ctes) can reference themselves.

 ## Basic CTE Examples

-Create a CTE called “cte” and use it in the main query:
+Create a CTE called `cte` and use it in the main query:

 ```sql
 WITH cte AS (SELECT 42 AS x)